Constrained Posterior Sampling: Time Series Generation with Hard Constraints: Proofs

 For $t \in [2,T]$, using the law of total probability, we get

 which simplifies further to

 The above equation stems from the same sifting property of Dirac delta functions.
-The same applies to $t = 1$, except that after the projection step, since there is no necessity for constraint satisfaction, we sample from $\initialsamplingdistrabbrunperturbed$, which is a Gaussian distribution with mean $\zohatzone$ and covariance matrix $\sigma_1^2 \proofdomaini$.

-Combining both cases, we observe that without any constraints, the exact DDIM reverse process can be recovered from Algorithm \ref{eq:ddim_sampling} for all $t \in [1,T]$.
+The same applies to $t = 1$, except that after the projection step since there is no necessity for constraint satisfaction, we sample from $\initialsamplingdistrabbrunperturbed$, which is a Gaussian distribution with mean $\zohatzone$ and covariance matrix $\sigma_1^2 \proofdomaini$.
+Combining both cases, we observe that without any constraints the exact DDIM reverse process can be recovered from \textbf{Algorithm \ref{alg: constrained synthesis}} for all $t \in [1,T]$.